Here’s what you should do when you three and a half days in Charleston, South Carolina…

 That said, here’s what I LOVED in Charleston and would definitely recommend…

 Chez Nous is hidden a bit and not on a main street (which I love) and the menu changes daily!
-They only serve two appetizers, two entrees and two dessert options, on a handwritten menu – natch, and don’t feel bad if you can’t actually read the menu (I couldn’t) because your server will review everything with you anyway.
+They only serve two appetizers, two entrees and two dessert options.
+They have a handwritten menu – natch, and don’t feel bad if you can’t actually read the menu (I couldn’t).
+Your server will review everything with you anyway.
 I had a solo lunch here and it was really just amazing.
-I sat upstairs (the restaurant is a restored house!) and I highly recommend this section…though the outside area is also very cute.
+I sat upstairs the restaurant is a restored house!
+This section is highly recommend, though the outside area is also very cute.

 My cousin told me this place always has a line of people waiting to get in that goes down the block (they don’t take reservations, which is annoying), but it really is VERY good.
 We ended up going for a super late dinner around 9:45pm so we had no problems getting in.
 I had their soup of the day and a selection of oysters and it really was delicious.
 Our waiter told me the best trick is to come around 6, put your name in and go somewhere else to wait (expecting to get in around 7).